Tennessee Water Quality at a Glance

 Frequently Asked Questions

-Is Tennessee’s tap water safe to drink?
+Is Tennessee’s tap water safe to drink in 2026?

-How can I find out about my local water quality?
+How can I find out about my local water quality in Tennessee?

 Tennessee residents can access comprehensive water quality information through several resources:

-Annual Water Quality Reports: Contact your water utility directly for their Consumer Confidence Report, which details all testing results and any violations or concerns
+• Annual Consumer Confidence Report: Contact your water utility directly for their CCR, which details all regulated contaminant test results and any violations

-EWG Tap Water Database: Use your zip code to search for contaminants detected in your local water system and get filter recommendations
+• Our Water Quality Checker: Use our national water quality database to search for contaminants detected in your local system

 Why does Tennessee have water infrastructure challenges?

-Tennessee’s water infrastructure faces several interconnected challenges:
+Tennessee’s water infrastructure faces several interconnected challenges heading into 2026:

 Quality News About Your Water

 Get the comprehensive water quality news coverage you need with our dedicated US Water News Service.
 From coast to coast, we deliver in-depth reporting and expert analysis on PFAS contamination, EPA regulatory changes, infrastructure developments, and emerging water safety issues affecting communities nationwide.
 While mainstream media only covers the biggest stories, we provide the detailed, ongoing coverage that helps you understand the full scope of America’s water challenges.
-Whether you’re a concerned citizen, water professional, or community leader, our daily updates and analytical insights keep you informed about the issues that matter most to public health and environmental safety.

 Contaminants of Concern